wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 To understand what actually event history means lets review the publication flow.
 When one peer decides to publish a message to a topic it results in `Publication` WAMP message with concrete `publication_id`, `payload` and `options` among other attributes.

-The *Broker* in his turn checks current subscriptions and create an `Event` WAMP message for every subscription.
-There can be no subscriptions, one exactly matched to publication topic subscription and zero or more pattern-based subscriptions.
+A given event received by the router from a publisher (a PUBLISH message) will lead to one or more matching subscriptions:

+* zero or one exact subscription
+* zero or more prefix subscriptions
+* zero or more wildcard subscriptions

+One and the same published event is dispatched and sent to every subscriber of all subscriptions matching.
+Thus, a given event might be sent multiple times to the same client under different subscriptions.
 Every unique subscription (based on topic URI and options) has unique ID.
 All subscribers of the same subscription get the same subscription ID.

 {align="left"}